lopesboa/mobile/.github/FASTLANE.md

 This password is used to encrypt/decrypt certs and PPs.

-If you don't have anything on you mac, you can just run `yarn pull:certificates`.
+On iOS, if you don't have anything on your mac, you can just run `yarn pull:certificate:ios`.
 This command will run `fastlane match development and adhoc`.
 Certs and PP will be downloaded and installed on your computer.